hailo-ai/hailo-rpi5-examples/doc/basic-pipelines.md

 See more information on how to use these options below.

 ### Running with Different Input Sources
 These examples run with a USB camera by default (/dev/video0).
 You can change the input source using the --input flag.
 To run with a Raspberry Pi camera, use `--input rpi`.
-Here are a few examples:
+(Still in Beta) Here are a few examples:
 ```bash
 python basic_pipelines/detection.py --input /dev/video2
 python basic_pipelines/detection.py --input rpi